kubewarden/docs/docs/tasksDir/psp-migration.md

 ```

+### Privileged container configuration

 To replace the PSP configuration that blocks privileged containers, it's necessary to deploy the [pod-privileged policy](https://github.com/kubewarden/pod-privileged-policy).
 This policy does not require any settings.
 Once running, it will block privileged pods.

 ```console
 $ kubectl apply -f - <<EOF